huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_cluster.md

 * `authentication_mode` - Authentication mode of the cluster, possible values are x509 and rbac.
 Defaults to *rbac*.

 * `masters` - Advanced configuration of master nodes.
+Structure is documented below.

 * `security_group_id` - Security group ID of the cluster.